syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/exporting-grid-in-server.md

 ### Merging with a local file

-To merge a local file with the Grid's MemoryStream, you need to convert it into a FileStream before merging.
+To merge a local file with the Grid's memory stream, you need to convert it into a file stream before merging.
 In the following code, the existing local file is merged with the Grid's memory stream.

 ```ts
 using Syncfusion.Pdf;